TYPO3: Extensions

 Extensions are the cornerstone in the internal architecture of TYPO3.
 A feature that was introduced with version 3.5 in 2003 is the Extension Manager, a control center managing all TYPO3 extensions.
 The division between the TYPO3 core and the extensions is an important concept which determined the development of TYPO3 in the past years.
 Extensions are designed in a way so they can supplement the core seamlessly.
 This means that a TYPO3 system will appear as a unit while actually being composed of the core application and a set of extensions providing various features.

-They can be downloaded from the online repository (TER) directly from the backend, and are installed and updated with a few clicks.
-Every extension is identified by a unique extension key (for example, tt_news).
+They can be downloaded from the online repository (TER) directly from the back end, and are installed and updated with a few clicks.
+Every extension is identified by a unique extension key (for example, tt news).
 Also, developers can share new or modified extensions by uploading them to the repository.

 Generally, extensions are written in PHP.
-The full command set of PHP 5.3 can be used (regarded the system requirements of the specific TYPO3 version), but TYPO3 also provides several library classes for better efficiency: Best known and most used is the piBase library class.
-With introduction of TYPO3 4.3 in 2009, piBase has been replaced (or extended) by the Extbase library, which is a modern, MVC-based development framework.
-To ensure backwards compatibility, both libraries can be used in the same TYPO3 installation.
-Extbase itself is a backport of some features of FLOW3, a general web application framework.
+The full command set of PHP 5.3 can be used (regarded the system requirements of the specific TYPO3 version), but TYPO3 also provides several library classes for better efficiency: Best known and most used is the Pibase library class.
+With introduction of TYPO3 4.3 in 2009, Pibase has been replaced (or extended) by the Extbase library, which is a modern, model–view–controller (MVC) based development framework.
+To ensure backward compatibility, both libraries can be used in the same TYPO3 installation.
+Extbase is a backport of some features of FLOW3, renamed Neos Flow, a general web application framework.

 Notable projects

-As it classifies as an enterprise CMS, many global companies and organisations base their web or intranet sites on TYPO3.
-The majority is based in German-speaking countries, such as the state of Saxony-Anhalt, the German Green Party, the University of Lucerne (Switzerland), the University of Vienna (Austria) and the Technical University of Berlin.
-International organisations running one or more TYPO3 sites are: Airbus, Konica-Minolta, Leica Microsystems, Air France, Greenpeace and Meda (Sweden).
+Several companies and organizations base their web or intranet sites on TYPO3.
+The majority are based in German-speaking countries, such as the state of Saxony-Anhalt, the German Green Party, the University of Lucerne (Switzerland), the University of Vienna (Austria) and Technische Universität Berlin.
+International organizations running one or more TYPO3 sites are: Airbus, Konica-Minolta, Leica Microsystems, Air France, Greenpeace, and Meda (Sweden).